andru255/gulp-recursive-folder/README.md

 gulp.task('generateTree', recursivefolder({
         base: options.pathToFolder,
-        exclude: [
+        exclude: [    // exclude the excludeDir
             'excludeDir'
-        ] // optional array of folders to exclude
+        ]
     }, function(folderFound){
     //This will loop over all folders inside pathToFolder main and recursively on the children folders, secondary
     //With folderFound.name gets the folderName